50-km Degree Heating Week

 The NOAA Coral Reef Watch (CRW) twice-weekly 50-km satellite coral bleaching Degree

-Heating Week (DHW) product presented here shows accumulated thermal stress, which can lead to coral bleaching.
+Heating Week (DHW) product presented here shows accumulated thermal stress, which can lead to coral bleaching and death.

-The scale goes from 0 to 16 degree-weeks.
-Spatial resolution is one-half degree.
+The scale goes from 0 to 16 °C-weeks.
+Spatial resolution is one-half degree precisely.
 The DHW product

-accumulates the instantaneous bleaching thermal stress (measured by HotSpots) during the most-recent
+accumulates the instantaneous bleaching thermal stress (measured by Coral Bleaching HotSpots) during the most-recent

 12-week period.
 It is directly related to the timing and intensity of coral bleaching.
 Significant